Phrogz/NeatJSON/README.md

 // {"d":1,"a":2,"b":2,"e":3,"c":3,"f":3}
 ~~~

-_Note that the JavaScript version of NeatJSON does not provide a mechanism for cascading sort in the same manner as Ruby._
+_Note that the JavaScript and Lua versions of NeatJSON do not provide a mechanism for cascading sort in the same manner as Ruby._

 ## License & Contact

-NeatJSON is copyright ©2015–2017 by Gavin Kistner and is released under
+NeatJSON is copyright ©2015–2019 by Gavin Kistner and is released under
 the [MIT License](http://www.opensource.org/licenses/mit-license.php).
 See the LICENSE.txt file for more details.